Lighting

 - Wireless remote included at this price point

-- Ra95 color rendering index for accurate, natural light
+- Ra95 color rendering for accurate, natural light

 - Auto-dimming ambient sensor